Welcome to Bluebell Nursery Class!

-To find out what we do and what we are going to do in class each term, please click on the Class News button above.
+To find out what we are going to be learning in nursery this term, please click on the ‘Learning Web’ link below…

 ‘Values’ in our school

 We sing familiar nursery rhymes daily and teach new songs and rhymes that tie in with seasonal or other activities and celebrations.
 The children are learning lots of traditional rhymes such as:

 Online Learning Journal